"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Just as Isaiah spoke of the same "everlasting gospel" as the flying angel, the following passages show that all the different gospels mentioned throughout Scripture are all the same "everlasting gospel."

-The gospel of "good tidings" in Isaiah which is also the "everlasting gospel," as shown above, is found in Luke, where Jesus read this passage of Scripture at the beginning of His ministry and said that He fulfilled this gospel:
+The gospel of "good tidings" in Isaiah which is also the "everlasting gospel," as shown above, is in Luke where Jesus read this passage of Scripture at the beginning of His ministry and said that He fulfilled this gospel:

 Isaiah 61:1-2 - "The Spirit of the Lord GOD is upon Me, because the LORD has anointed Me to preach good tidings to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound; to proclaim the acceptable year of the LORD....